liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 Unable to bear the casually cruel remark, Emilia obsessively ruminated on those words, which drew Musica's pointed anger towards her.

-Musica: \[Half-elf… and of all things, same as the 'Witch of Envy', she bears silver hair and amethyst eyes.
+Musica: \[Half-elf… and of all things, same as the "Witch of Envy", she bears silver hair and amethyst eyes.
 Who'd want such a person to become their king?\]